CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 - `spreadsheetId` is known and will look similar to `10q7CW3zqzb2B3hHluXPC4Q8J`
 - The sheet that contains the data is `first_sheet`
-- And the range we are going to read in A1 notation will be `first_sheet!A1:C4`
+- And the range I'm going to read in A1 notation will be `first_sheet!A1:C4`

 ### Reading single range

-Assuming that we already have the resources and tokens (full implementation bellow), the reading function will look like:
+Assuming that I already have the resources and tokens (full implementation bellow), the reading function will look like:

 ```python
 def read_single(gservice: gsheet_resource):